 [ ABOUT ]

-I live with my wonderful husband of eleven years.
-We have two children and three dogs.
-In my spare time, I'm chasing the kids around, reading good books, growing vegetables, feeding fish in the pond, and catching frogs with the kids.
+I live with my wonderful husband, two children and three dogs (and two treefrogs and a small aquarium with a betta and some buddies).
+In my spare time I'm reading good books, growing vegetables, and catching frogs with the kids.

 I have designed for corporate, retail, non-profit, and service industries on local, regional and national scales.
 Most of my years have been directly in the publishing industry, designing magazines from cover to cover.

 I was the Art Director for S.W.A.T.
 Magazine for almost 10 years.

 That's a long run.
 This was the second nationally-distributed magazine I designed from cover to cover.
 The entire staff worked from their own offices in different states, something quite rare for the industry.
 I designed all the layouts and covers, occasionally designed ads for clients, and designed other materials for the publication: ads, web banners, t-shirt designs, trade show booths, etc.

 I was the Art Director for Concealed Carry Magazine for almost 5 years.